-Element Purpose 1 Camera off button Switches off the camera.
+Element Purpose 1 (Camera off button Switches off the camera.
 2 Record video button Switches on video recording.
-3 Take images button Switches on image capturing at a fixed interval.
-4 Image rate This number determines the image capturing interval in ms (1000 = 1s).
-5 Image resolution This list allows selection of the desired image resolution.
+3 Take images button Switches on image capturing at a fix interval.
+4 mage rate This number determines the image capturing interval in ms (1000 = 1s).
+5 I mage resolution This list allows to select the wished image resolution.

-FlightZoomer Relay Server Application
+6.1.2 FlightZoomer Relay Server Application

 The FlightZoomer Relay Server application is a rather simple single-screen application.
-It mainly controls the operations scenarios, which are explained in chapter 5.2.
+It mainly controls the operation scenarios, which are explained in chapter 4.5.

 For normal operation the application just needs to be started and that's it.
-The application runs unattended and will just route incoming sensor data to as many groundstations as connected.
+The application runs unattended and will just shovel incoming sensor data to as many groundstations as connected.
 The data feed towards the groundstation can come from the sensor device, from the flight simulation feature or from the replay file feature.
-There is only one restriction: The data feed can only come from one source at a time.
-Additionally, as soon as data is incoming from the sensor device, the other sources (sim, replay) are deactivated.
+There is only one restriction: The data feed can only come from one source at the same time.
+And as soon as data is incoming from the sensor device, the other sources are deactivated.